From Sand Dunes to Forest: Canopy Trees of Golden Gate Park

 Select a thumbnail image below or the arrow above to begin exploring From Sand Dunes to Forest.

 On April 4, 1870, the state legislature passed “An Act to provide for the improvement of Public Parks in the City of San Francisco,” paving the way for the creation of Golden Gate Park.
 A rich representation of San Francisco’s past, present, and future, the park represents the themes of creativity, innovation, and can-do spirit that run through the City’s history and inform the present.
-To celebrate the park’s 150th anniversary there will be a park-wide celebration on April 4, 2020 with events scheduled throughout the year.
+Although the citywide celebration planned for April 2020 was largely cancelled due to the pandemic, this exhibit was postponed and honors the park’s history through a celebration of the trees that created park.